kaito1410/AutoDD_Rev2/README.md

 Version 2 of AutoDD adds some options and features that the original did not have.

-	- ability to display a change in results (ie, from the previous day to today)
+	- ability to display a change in results (ie, an increase or decrease of score from the previous day to today)

-	- ability to pull additional stock information from yahoo (such as open and close price, volume, average volumn, etc)
+	- ability to pull additional stock information from yahoo finance (such as open and close price, volume, average volume, etc)

 	- ability to pull results from multiple subreddits (pennystocks, RobinHoodPennyStocks, stocks, Daytrading, etc)

-	- added score system to calculate a score for each ticker based on the number of occurrences, DD or Catalyst flair, and number of upvotes
+	- added score system to calculate a score for each ticker based on the number of occurrences, DD, Catalyst, or technical analysis flair, and number of upvotes

-	- Can be run with a windows schedular to run the program at a set time everyday
+	- Can be run with a windows scheduler to run the program at a set time everyday

 ## Requirements